OXID-eSales/oxideshop-user-documentation/installation/update/minor-update.rst

 |procedure|

-.. todo: #VL: how do I upgrade to V. 7.0?
+1. Deactivate all modules.

-1. Update Composer to version 2.7.
+#.
+Update Composer to version 2.7.

    Install Composer 2.7 as follows, for example: